-- FCBDD will continue to have stable funding and will be able to assure the community, families, and persons served that resources are available to continue basic quality services. - FCBDD, with the support of other community organizations, will ensure quality of service by meeting or exceeding local, state, and federal regulations and applicable accreditation standards. - Individualized services, supports and programs will continue to be provided to those served, and to eligible individuals. - > FCBDD will continue to analyze costs and strategies consistent with long term levy plans. - FCBDD will monitor federal and state Medicaid options to benefit persons served and to match local dollars for expanded services. - FCBDD will implement waiting list rules consistent with state and federal laws/rules. - > FCBDD will plan for capital expansions based on service delivery needs and expenditures. - FCBDD will facilitate smooth transition from current to new Superintendent in 2024.
+- FCBDD will continue to have stable funding and will be able to assure the community, families, and persons served that resources are available to continue basic quality services. - FCBDD, with the support of other community organizations, will ensure quality of service by meeting or exceeding local, state, and federal regulations and applicable accreditation standards. - Individualized services, supports and programs will continue to be provided to those served, and to eligible individuals. - > FCBDD will continue to analyze costs and strategies consistent with long term levy plans. - FCBDD will monitor federal and state Medicaid options to benefit persons served and to match local dollars for expanded services. - > FCBDD will implement waiting list rules consistent with state and federal laws/rules. - > FCBDD will plan for capital expansions based on service delivery needs and expenditures. - > FCBDD will facilitate smooth transition from current to new Superintendent in 2024.

-Franklin County Board of Developmental Disabilities

-2024 Annual Plan per ORC 5126.054
+Franklin County Board of Developmental Disabilities 2024 Annual Plan per ORC 5126.054

-WHEREAS, Section 5126.054 of the Ohio Revised Code requires County Boards of Developmental Disabilities to develop and submit to the Ohio Department of Developmental Disabilities an annual plan, and submitted pursuant to section 5126.053 of the Ohio Revised Code, and
+WHEREAS, Section 5126.054 of the Ohio Revised Code requires County Boards of Developmental Disabilities to develop and submit to the Ohio Department of Developmental Disabilities an annual plan, and